Pack a ‘winter survival kit’

 First aid kit

-Accidents happen all-year round.
-No matter whether it’s the winter or summer, keeping a compact first aid kit in a car is a sensible step.
+Accidents happen all-year round, so keeping a compact first aid kit in a car is a sensible step.
+Ready-made packs are available online.
+The British Standards Institution recommends sterile wipes, plasters, dressings and scissors to treat minor injuries.

 Battery charger cables